reunono/TopDownEngineExtensions/Vehicle/README.md

 # Vehicle

-**Add drivable vehicles to a Top-Down Engine (TDE) scene.**
+**Add drivable vehicles to a Top-Down Engine (TDE) scene:**

-Enter, drive with wheel suspension forces, and exit damage-aware vehicles.
+* Enter, drive with wheel suspension forces, and exit damage-aware vehicles.
+* Uses a primitive physics vehicle-force model, and gives an artificial feeling to driving.

 # Usage